the-lightstack/Mott/Readme.md

 | Word Length | 4           |
 | Arg Count   | 1 - ∞       |

-This is most likely the most common operation you will use, since there are **no string/number constants** - huray!
+This is most likely the most common operation you will use, since there are **no string/number constants** - huray!<br>
 There are two types of Variables: Numbers (double) and Strings.
-The word you use as an identifier for "Var" will become the variables name or identifier.
+The word you use as an identifier for "Var" will become the variables name or identifier.<br>
 Let's see this in action:
 ```
 mott Zero. // eg. mott = 0